farroshsy/CollaborativeFiltering-BuildingReccomender_BigData/README.md

 ## Dataset
 We will be using the MovieLens dataset, which contains ratings for various movies.
 The dataset can be downloaded from the following link: https://grouplens.org/datasets/movielens/

+## Problems
+Because on the training and the testing part for the Building Recommender, I used two different kinds of files that is similar to show the result clearer